 To get the most out of your visit to Mesa Verde, stop first at the Mesa Verde Visitor and Research Center for park information.
 The visitor center is located near the park entrance on U.S. Hwy 160.
-The Chapin Mesa Archeological Museum (currently closed), park headquarters, and Spruce Tree House are 21 miles (34 km) from the park entrance.
+The Mesa Verde Museum, park headquarters, and Spruce Tree House are 21 miles (34 km) from the park entrance.

 The route into the park is a steep, narrow, winding mountain road.
-Depending on weather, traffic, and road construction, plan at least two hours just to drive into and out of the park.
 The drive is scenic with a number pull-offs and overlooks that provide spectacular views into four states; please also use them to allow faster drivers to safely pass.
 Watch for wildlife and for rocks that may have fallen on to the road.
-The elevations in the park range from 6,900 feet to 8,572 feet.

 Drive Times in Park